Conceptualization of electronic dose to water for dosimetry in external beam radiotherapy: Discussion

 \section{Discussion}

-In the simulated reference dosimetry, we derived the beam-quality correction factors, $(s_\mathrm{w/air}\,p_\mathrm{ch})_{Q/Q_0}$ and ${p_\mathrm{ch}}_{Q/Q_0}$, retrospectively from the $k_{Q/Q_0}$ and other parameters in ICP.
-For the proton and carbon-ion beams, the mismatch of ${D_\mathrm{i}}_{Q_0}$ between the air and WEG chambers was well within the uncertainty, but may indicate difficulty in the consistent determination of parameters by compilation of various published data.
-It is more natural and definitive to determine these correction factors by detailed Monte Carlo simulation of ionizing particles per beam quality per dosimeter model \cite{Kawrakow_2000,Kretschmer_2020,Urago_2023}.
+For high-energy photon and electron beams, electronic dose is identical to absorbed dose, and can readily be used in clinical practice only with a change in terminology.
+Although the finite density effect for these beams in water makes it impossible to realize a WEG, the dosimetric uncertainty with air chambers, \SI{0.62}{\%} for photon beams and \SI{0.68}{\%} for electron beams, is already small enough to discount the need for the WEG.

-The minimized beam-quality correction will give the calibrated ionization dose a great advantage in accuracy for the dosimetry in non-reference conditions including those for complex clinical beams, where the correction is unavailable or uncertain.
-In particular, the correction for ion beams in ICP are based on measurements and calculations for carbon ions, and has not been validated for the other ions from helium to neon being used in ongoing projects \cite{Ebner_2021,Tessonnier_2023}.
-For high-energy photon and electron beams, the density effect in water makes it impossible to realize WEG, but conventional air ionization chambers can accurately measure the calibrated ionization dose as well as the absorbed dose.
-Since calibrated ionization doses are similar in value to absorbed doses as shown for the test beams, ionization dose may be used compatibly with current treatment prescriptions, where it is expected to be more relevant to biological responses \cite{Reisz_2014}.
+For proton and ion beams, the minimized beam-quality correction will give the electronic dose a great advantage in dosimetric accuracy, especially for complex clinical beams, where the correction is unavailable or uncertain.
+In addition, the correction factors for ion beams in ICP were determined for carbon ions, and have not been validated for the other ions such as helium to neon being used in ongoing projects \citep{Tessonnier_2023,Ikawa_2025}.
+The exclusion of the ${W_\mathrm{air}}_{Q/Q_0}$ factor makes electronic doses smaller than absorbed doses by \SI{1.4}{\%} for proton beams and \SI{2.2}{\%} for ion beams.
+The change of scale may be small enough for transition from absorbed dose to electronic dose in clinical practice, provided that physicians afford the increase of actual dosing for the same dose value, or reduce the dose value to prescribe.

-Radiation energy imparted to matter is the decrease of total energy including rest energy between incoming and outgoing particles, according to the energy conservation law, and is dissipated to change the total molecular kinetic energy or heat and the rest energy or mass of the matter.
-Calorimetric dosimetry measures temperature rise with heat defect correction based on this principle.
-However, the heat-defect processes currently considered are limited to chemical reactions \cite{Klassen_1997}, despite the fact that nuclear (strong) interactions are relevant to hadronic particles such as protons and ions at high energies.
-For example, a common target fragmentation reaction in water, $^{16}\mathrm{O} + (\SI{15.7}{MeV}) \rightarrow{} ^{15}\mathrm{O} + \mathrm{n}$, is endothermic \cite{Wang_2021}, and subsequent decays are generally exothermic.
+In the thought reference dosimetry, we derived the beam-quality correction factors, $(s_\mathrm{w/air}\,p_\mathrm{ch})_{Q/Q_0}$ and ${p_\mathrm{ch}}_{Q/Q_0}$, retrospectively from the $k_{Q/Q_0}$ and other parameters in ICP for quick and easy proof of concept.
+To establish new dosimetry protocols for electronic dose, it may be more natural and definitive to determine correction factors by detailed Monte Carlo simulation per beam quality per dosimeter model \citep{Kawrakow_2000,Kretschmer_2020,Urago_2023,Urago_2025,Stolzenberg_2025}.